pixelgrb/esphome-emporia-vue-utility/docs/wiring_and_usb.md

 ### Why `--before usb_reset` sometimes works

-`--before usb_reset` avoids DTR/RTS entirely by bouncing the USB device.
+The underlying `esptool` has a `--before usb_reset` option, which can work.
+It avoids DTR/RTS entirely by bouncing the USB device.
 That can momentarily create the right conditions for the bootloader, but it’s crude and unreliable.
 It also explains why some people need to manually unplug/replug after flashing.
 Fixing EN/IO0 mapping makes this unnecessary.